hoorangyee/LRAGE/README.md

 ## Contributing

 Contributions and community engagement are welcome!
-We value your input in making this project better.
+We value your input in making this project better🤗.

 ## Citation